 Philadelphia is a city of fascinating history, incredible diversity, and phenomenal public horticulture.
 The urban parks system is one of the oldest and largest in the country, encompassing more than 10,000 city acres and comprising such gems as the country’s oldest botanical garden, first zoo, and largest landscaped urban park.
 The following guide to visiting West Philadelphia Gardens offers a full day of activities centered around this lush and historic neighborhood.
 These landmarks are easily walkable or transit-accessible from Center City and the suburbs.

 4000 Woodland Avenue, Philadelphia, Pennsylvania

 ➔ There is no café at The Woodlands, but visitors are welcome to pack a lunch and picnic on the grounds.
-There are no public restrooms onsite but the Trolley Car Station across from the entrance does have a public restroom, as well as food options.

 Stop 2: Bartram’s Garden – America’s First Botanical Garden

 Open year round from dawn to dusk, free admission.
 Visit bartramsgarden.org to plan your visit.